Lecturer: Other countries

-In Poland, the related term wykładowca is used for a teaching-only position.
+In Poland, the related term wykładowca, is used for a teaching-only position, and as profession, academic teacher (nauczyciel akademicki), also with doctoral degrees or title of professor.

 In Russia, a lektor is not an academic rank or a position name, but simply a description of an educator who delivers a set of lectures on a specific course.
 The title doesn't carry any particular teaching or research obligations and is simply a technical description.
 While lektors tend to be senior educators (such as professors or associate professors), any member of the faculty from an associate up can deliver lectures.

 In Norway, a lektor, University Lektor and University College Lektor are academic ranks at universities and university colleges in Norway.
 The requirements for such position is a combination of relevant degree on master level (five years master or bachelor plus two years master) or higher, research experience, teaching experience and pedagogic education and training.
 The rank is similar to lecturer in Great Britain.

 The rank is also an academic rank which enables a teacher to lecture at Ungdomsskole (secondary school) on specialized fields and Videregående skole (high school) level.
 All teacher students in Norway are now required to reach a master's degree in order to be able to teach at all levels up to universities and university colleges.

-In Sweden and Denmark, a lektor or universitetslektor is an academic rank similar to that of senior lecturer in Great Britain and associate professor in USA.
-The lektor holds the position below professor in rank.
+In Sweden and Denmark, a lektor or universitetslektor is an academic rank similar to that of senior lecturer in Great Britain and associate professor in the U.S. The lektor holds the position below professor in rank.

 In Estonia, lektor (lecturer) is an academic rank equivalent to associate professor in the US and senior lecturer in Great Britain.
 Lecturers in Estonia usually hold PhD degree and are engaged in lecturing and research.

 In Singapore, a lecturer at the National University of Singapore is a full-time and renewable position that includes both the opportunities for research funding and for promotion to associate professor on the Educator Track.
-It is equivalent to Assistant Professor at a US university.
+It is equivalent to assistant professor at a US university.

-In South Korea, the term gangsa is the literal translation of "part-time lecturer".
+In South Korea, the term gangsa (강사) is the literal translation of "part-time lecturer".
 A gangsa is usually part-time, paid by the number of hours of teaching.
 No research or administrative obligation is attached.
-In most disciplines, gangsa is regarded as a first step in one's academic career.
+In many disciplines, gangsa is regarded as a first step in one's academic career.
 In Korea, the tenure position started from "full-time lecturer".
-The tenure track positions in South Korea are "full-time lecturer (JunImGangSa)", "assistant professor (JoKyoSu)", "associate professor (BuKyosu)", and "professor (KyoSu)".
-Therefore, "full-time lecturer" is the same position as "assistant professor" in other countries, including the USA.
+The tenure track positions in South Korea are "full-time lecturer (JunImGangSa, 전임강사)", "assistant professor (JoKyoSu, 조교수)", "associate professor (BuKyosu, 부교수)", and "professor (KyoSu or JungKyosu, 교수 or 정교수, respectively)".
+Therefore, "full-time lecturer" is the same position as "assistant professor" in other countries, including the US.

 In the Netherlands, a "lector" used to be equivalent to the rank of associate professor at universities.
-Nowadays, it is the highest rank at so-called "applied universities" (i.e., school providing higher vocational/professional training to their students).
+Nowadays, it is the highest academic rank at universities of applied sciences.
 At regular universities, this rank does not exist anymore.